Aclidinium (By breathing)

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have glaucoma, prostate problems, or trouble urinating.
-Tell your doctor if you are allergic to atropine or milk proteins.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have glaucoma, prostate problems, trouble urinating, or if you are allergic to atropine or milk proteins.

 - This medicine will not stop breathing problems that have already started.
 Your doctor may prescribe another medicine for you to use in case of an acute attack.